eda-ricercatore/boilerplate-code/README.md

-GitHub Repository for this project: https://github.com/eda-globetrotter/lamiera-per-caldaie
+GitHub Repository for this project: https://github.com/eda-ricercatore/boilerplate-code.

+Previously, it was located at: https://github.com/eda-globetrotter/lamiera-per-caldaie.